EPFL-ENAC/TOPO-DataGen/doc/source/tutorial.rst

 | ├── 📁 ...

-Step 2 : Data downaloding and preprocessing
+Step 2 : Data downloading and preprocessing
 --------------------------------------------

 *Objective* : Prepare the data for the local and Cesium Ion processing.